typedb/typedb-docs/09-schema/03-rules.md

 <div class="note">
 [Important]
 Currently, for a match query to trigger reasoning and obtain inferences from rules, you must use a _read_ transaction.
-We are working towards enabling reasoning in write transactions in subsequent releases.
 </div>